 We will involve all educators, families and children in regular discussions about medical conditions and general health and wellbeing throughout our curriculum.
 Our OSHC Service will adhere to privacy and confidentiality procedures when dealing with individual health needs.
-It is imperative that all educators and volunteers at our OSHC Service follow each individual child's Medical Management Plan in the event of an incident related to a child's specific health care need, allergy or medical condition.
+It is imperative that all educators and volunteers at our OSHC Service follow each individual child's medical management plan in the event of an incident related to a child's specific health care need, allergy or medical condition.

-MANAGEMENT AND NOMINATED SUPERVISOR WILL ENSURE:
+THE APPROVED PROVIDER/NOMINATED SUPERVISOR WILL ENSURE:

-- that as part of the enrolment process, all parents/guardians are asked whether their child has a medical condition and clearly document this information on the child's enrolment record - if the answer is yes, the parents/guardians are required to provide a medical management plan and signed by a registered medical practitioner prior to their child's commencement at the Service [see section below- In Services where a child is diagnosed with asthma] - parents are provided with a copy of the Service's Medical Conditions Policy, Asthma Management Policy and Administration of Medication Policy upon enrolment of their child - written consent is requested from families on the enrolment form to administer emergency asthma medication or treatment if required - at least one educator or nominated supervisor with a current accredited first aid certificate, emergency asthma management and emergency anaphylaxis management certificate (as approved by ACECQA) is in attendance at all times education and care is provided by the Service as per Regulation 136(c) - all staff members have completed ACECQA approved first aid training at least every 3 years and this is recorded with each staff member's certificate held on the Service's premises - all educators have completed anaphylaxis management training and emergency asthma management training every two years [not mandated, but recommended as best practice] - that all staff members are aware of - o any child identified with asthma enrolled in the service - o the child's individual medical management plan/action plan - o symptoms and recommended first aid procedure for asthma and - o the location of the child's asthma medication - all staff members are able to identify and minimise asthma triggers for children attending the Service where possible - upon employment at the OSHC Service all staff will read and be aware of all medical condition policies and procedures, maintaining awareness of asthma management strategies - children with asthma are not discriminated against in any way - children with asthma can participate in all activities safely and to their full potential - Asthma Australia's Asthma First Aid for posters are displayed in key locations at the Service - that medication is administered in accordance with the Administration of Medication Policy - that in the event of a serious incident such as a severe asthma attack, notification to the regulatory authority is made within 24 hours of the incident
+- obligations under the Education and Care Services National Law and National Regulations are met - all staff, educators, students, visitors and volunteers have knowledge of and adhere to this policy and our Service's Medical Conditions Policy - that as part of the enrolment process, all parents/guardians are asked whether their child has a medical condition and clearly document this information on the child's enrolment record - if the answer is yes, the parents/guardians are required to provide a medical management plan and signed by a registered medical practitioner prior to their child's commencement at the Service [see section below- In Services where a child is diagnosed with asthma] - parents are provided with a copy of the Service's Medical Conditions Policy, Asthma Management Policy and Administration of Medication Policy upon enrolment of their child - written authorisation is requested from families on the enrolment form to administer emergency asthma medication or treatment if required

-- communication between management, educators, staff and parents/guardians regarding the Service's Asthma Management Policy and strategies are reviewed and discussed regularly to ensure compliance and best practice - that updated information, resources, and support for managing asthma is regularly provided for families.
+- at least one educator, staff member or nominated supervisor is in attendance and immediately available at all times children are being cared for by the service who: - o holds a current ACECQA approved first aid qualification - undertaken current ACECQA approved emergency asthma management and - o current ACECQA approved emergency anaphylaxis management training - that all staff members are aware of - o any child identified with asthma enrolled in the service - o the child's individual medical management plan - o symptoms and recommended first aid procedure for asthma and - o the location of the child's asthma medication - all staff members are able to identify and minimise asthma triggers for children attending the OSHC Service where possible - risk assessments are developed prior to any excursion or incursion consistent with Reg.
+101 - upon employment at the OSHC Service all staff will read and be aware of all medical condition policies and procedures, maintaining awareness of asthma management strategies - children with asthma are not discriminated against in any way - children with asthma can participate in all activities safely and to their full potential - Asthma Australia's Asthma First Aid for posters are displayed in key locations at the OSHC Service - that medication is administered in accordance with the Administration of Medication Policy - that in the event of a serious incident such as a severe asthma attack, notification to the regulatory authority is made within 24 hours of the incident - communication between management, educators, staff and parents/guardians regarding the Service's Asthma Management Policy and strategies are reviewed and discussed regularly to ensure compliance and best practice - that updated information, resources, and support for managing asthma is regularly provided for families.

-IN SERVICES WHERE A CHILD DIAGNOSED WITH ASTHMA IS ENROLLED, THE NOMINATED SUPERVISOR/RESPONSIBLE PERSON WILL:
+IN SERVICES WHERE A CHILD DIAGNOSED WITH ASTHMA IS ENROLLED, THE NOMINATED SUPERVISOR WILL: